pytroll/satpy/doc/source/config.rst

 When preloading, assume we are working in a dask distributed environment.
 When active, Satpy workers will secede and rejoin while waiting for files.
-This avoids the problem that tasks waiting for later files are blocking workers, while tasks working on earlier files are needlessly waiting in the queue.
+This might partially avoid the problem that tasks waiting for later files are blocking workers, while tasks working on earlier files are needlessly waiting in the queue.
 However, Satpy has limited compatibility with dask distributed.

 Temporary Directory
 ^^^^^^^^^^^^^^^^^^^